-Find out if your music will be turned down by YouTube, Spotify, TIDAL, Pandora and Apple Sound Check.
+Find out if your music will be turned down by YouTube, Spotify, TIDAL, Apple Music and more.
 Discover your music's Loudness Penalty score, for free.

 We all hate sudden changes in loudness - they're the #1 source of user complaints.